coder/coder/docs/templates/parameters.md

 }
 ```

-There are few parameter types supported - string, bool, and numbers.
+There are a few parameter types supported - string, bool, and numbers.

 > For a complete list of supported parameter properties, see the
 > [coder_parameter Terraform reference](https://registry.terraform.io/providers/coder/coder/latest/docs/data-sources/parameter)